uzairmukadam/SheetQL/README.md

 I have a number of exciting features planned for future releases:

 * **Persistent Sessions**: Save and load your entire session, including loaded tables and renames, so you can pick up where you left off.
+* **Automated Batch Execution**: A command to load a file with sql queries and execute them automatically.
 * **Query History**: A `.history` command to view and re-run previous queries.
 * **Saved Queries**: An option to save your favorite or most-used queries with an alias for quick execution.
 * **Additional Export Formats**: Support for exporting query results to CSV, JSON, and Markdown.